 — Michael Bone and Michael Walsh, Florida Bar Journal, March 1999

-Parental alienation is best understood by the connection it has to narcissism.
+PAS is Best Understood by the Connection it has to Narcissism.

 Narcissists must win no matter what and have no capacity for empathy.
 When you put those two together, you might understand their complete lack of empathy for you or their children drives them to do anything to win, even when that means damaging their own children.

 What causes a parent to want to damage the relationship of their own child with the other parent at the child's expense?
 Intentions differ from one parent to the next, but psychologists have suggested the following as potential motivators: